 History is important.
 In centuries past this statement would have seemed self-evident.
 Ancient cultures devoted much time and effort to teaching their children family history.
 It was thought that the past helps a child understand who he is.
 Modern society, however, has turned its back on the past.
 We live in a time of rapid change, a time of progress.
 We prefer to define ourselves in terms of where we are going, not where we come from.
 Our ancestors hold no importance for us.
 They lived in times so different from our own that they are incapable of shedding light on our experience.
 Man is so much smarter now than he was even ten years ago that anything from the past is outdated and irrelevant to us.
 Therefore, the past, even the relatively recent past, is, in the minds of most of us, enshrouded by mists and only very vaguely perceived.
 Our ignorance of the past is not the result of a lack of information, but of indifference.
 We do not believe that history matters.
 But history does matter.
 It has been said that he who controls the past controls the future.
 Our view of history shapes the way we view the present, and therefore it dictates what answers we offer for existing problems.
 David Crabtree –The Importance of History

 Never has the statement that who controls the past controls the future been more blindingly obvious that in our time of the Internet, Wikipedia and omnipresent surveillance.
-One of the most important objectives of the total news and history control executed by China is the suppression of the knowledge of the 1989 Tienanmen Square Protests and the subsequent massacre.
-The Chinese government is mortally afraid of an emancipation of the Chinese people.
+One of the most important objectives of the total news and history control executed by China is the suppression of the knowledge of the 1989 Tiananmen Square Protests and the subsequent massacre.
+The Chinese government is mortally afraid of the emancipation of the Chinese people.
 Its propaganda projects an image of political unity which is far from true – the problem is that most western people have little idea of it.

 I happened to have a Chinese girlfriend in the 1980s – she was the owner of two restaurants – one in my birth town and a bigger one in the next major city.
 I accompanied her on many business trips and received a thorough education in inner-Chinese matters.

-She showed me how there is not one communist party – there is one in every province, every town, every village – fiercely competitive – as there is not one Chinese people – obvious enough if we recall that before the implementation of the Mandarin language and script as lingua franca every province had its own lingo and people in private conversations still prefer their local dialects – just for safety.
+She showed me how there is not one communist party – there is one in every province, every town, every village – fiercely competitive – as there are not one Chinese people – obvious enough if we recall that before the implementation of the Mandarin language and script as lingua franca every province had its own lingo and people in private conversations still prefer their local dialects – just for safety.
 She described how she could tell only from the way the omnipresent dragons in the restaurants faced she could tell whether the owner was a party member or not, and what wing he favoured, or how the inclusion or exclusion of a dish on the menu could point out political expressions.

 Suppression of history is a standard method of political control and the incidents are omnipresent.
 Hence, those that write and teach us history are on a truly noble quest and deserve our support.
 The better their discourse, the more we profit.